 In the autumn of 1964, the operation’s cover was blown.
 A Yemeni dispatcher carrying Cooper’s mail was caught by the Egyptians.
 The Sunday Times got hold of the letters.
 Names and addresses were published.
 Volleys of questions were asked.
 Political pressure to the Prime Minister increased.
 And yet, somehow, the operation survived.

 By 1965, the Egyptians were bleeding white; thousands had died.
 Nasser sought and got a ceasefire.
 He agreed to withdraw.
 The royalists and republicans negotiated.
 Quite reasonably, the mercenaries worried that they would be soon out of business.

-The Yemenis, however, couldn’t agree on post-war politics, and negotiations failed.
+The Yemenis, however, couldn’t agree on post-war politics and the negotiations failed.
 In 1966, Egyptian troops, which had reached a low of 20,000, swelled to 60,000.
 The mercs still had a job.

 But a year later, in 1967, the Six-Days war ended Nasser’s dream of empire and with it the Egyptian involvement in Yemen.

 In November 1967, a final radio messaged whizzed through the mercenary radio sets: TERMINATE.